top of page

 Photograph of 3 wind turbines

-Wind energy is a rapidly-growing type of renewable energy source that harnesses the power of wind to generate electricity.
+Wind energy is a rapidly growing type of renewable energy source that harnesses the power of wind to generate electricity.
 In fact, according to the U.S. Department of Energy, it is one of the fastest growing and lowest cost sources of electricity in America as of October 2023.
-Landowners can lease their land for wind energy to renewable energy companies, but how do the wind turbines actually work to create electricity?
+Landowners can lease their land for wind energy to renewable energy companies, but how do the wind turbines work to create electricity?

 What are the components of wind turbines?